Email signature detailed instructions

 Most computers at Fermilab will open an RTF file using Microsoft Word.
 If using Word, please be sure to compare your final signature carefully with the email signatures provided in the RTF file.
 If Word has introduced additional vertical spacing or any other formatting errors, we suggest deleting the signature and starting the process over, beginning by opening the RTF file in Word (PC) or TextEdit (Mac).

-2) Locate the signature area in your email browser
+2) Locate the signature area in your email client

-Using Outlook on a PC, choose File > Options > Mail > Signatures
+Outlook on a PC: choose File > Options > Mail > Signatures

-Using Outlook on a Mac, choose Outlook > Preferences > Signatures
+Outlook on a Mac: choose Outlook > Preferences > Email > Signatures

 3) Copying the email signature